DVDAGames/elite-dangerous-journal-server/README.md

 by passing the desired event names as an Array to the server.
 There is an example below.

+## Projects

+- [E:D Tightbeam](https://github.com/DVDAGames/ed-tightbeam) is a work-in-progress Electron application to host a Journal Server so that users don't have to install Node or run scripts in a Terminal.

+If you're building something with `@dvdagames/elite-dangerous-journal-server` please let us know or submit a [Pull Request](https://github.com/DVDAGames/elite-dangerous-journal-server/pulls) adding your project to this list.

 ## Contributors

 Check out the [guide to contributing](https://github.com/DVDAGames/elite-dangerous-journal-server/blob/master/CONTRIBUTING.md)